PSPDFKit/react-native/README.md

 10. Install all modules for Windows: `yarn install`.
 (Because of a [bug](https://github.com/yarnpkg/yarn/issues/2165) you may need to clean `yarn`'s cache with `yarn cache clean` before.)
 11. Initialize the windows project: `react-native windows`.
 12. Link module `react-native-pspdfkit`: `react-native link react-native-pspdfkit`.
+13. Link module `react-native-fs`: `react-native link react-native-fs`.
-13. Open the Visual Studio solution in `react-native\YourApp\windows`.
+14. Open the Visual Studio solution in `react-native\YourApp\windows`.
-14. Accept and install any required extensions when prompted.
+15. Accept and install any required extensions when prompted.
-15. If the settings window opens, click on `Developer` and select `yes`.
+16. If the settings window opens, click on `Developer` and select `yes`.
-16. Mark `PSPDFKit SDK` and `Visual C++ Runtime` as dependencies for `YourApp`:
+17. Mark `PSPDFKit SDK` and `Visual C++ Runtime` as dependencies for `YourApp`:
     Right click on `YourApp` -> Add -> Refererece...
 Click on Projects and tick `ReactNativePSPDFKit`.
 Click on Universal Windows -> Extensions and tick `PSPDFKit for UWP` and `Visual C++ 2015 Runtime for Universal Windows Platform Apps` then click ok.
     ![Add References Selection](screenshots/windowsAddReferences.PNG)
     ![Reference Checkboxes](screenshots/windowsSelectPSPDFKit+UWP.PNG)
-17. Add an application resource to your `Appl.xaml` to reference your License key.
+18. Add an application resource to your `Appl.xaml` to reference your License key.

 ```diff
 <rn:ReactApplication